Komal-mishra-au13/daily_practice/React-rev/react-2/my-app/README.md

 Ans -> As it is unidirectional, if a parent element has two child elements, then by default, props can be passed to both child elements, but the child elements cannot pass to each other as it is already passed down from the parent.

+### Q. Is there any way to pass the props from child to parent ?

+Ans-> Since props are unidirectional , so we can't pass the proprs from child to parent but we can acheive it by defining function. we can pass that function as props (like we pass "clickevent" and called by using event) like in App.js -> we make a function and take argument (e) .